tibetan-nlp/annodoc/_deprel/arg2.md

 ---
 layout: entry
 title: arg2
+shortdef: the second argument or "object" of a verb, which cannot be oblique
 ---

 The arguments of a two-place predicate are marked `arg1` and `arg2`, as in the